-Cultural Differences between Mexico, the United States and Canada
+Cultural Differences between Mexico, the USA and Canada

 To successfully interact with a Mexican, it is necessary to enter the world of the Mexican, and be aware of the fact that your assumptions about how things are done, often are not true.
 The following comparison table provides a summary of major cultural differences.